polyphant1/polyphant1.github.io/_posts/2016-06-04-ethereum-intro.md

 > eth.syncing
 {% endhighlight %}

-If this returns false, you're in sync, i.e. the blockchain is downloaded, and you can kill geth with `exit` and laucnh the wallet.
+If this returns false, you're in sync, i.e. the blockchain is downloaded, and you can kill geth with `exit` and launch the wallet.
 If not, it should display something similar to below:

 {% highlight text %}
 {